sebhz/astro/sundial/README.md

 ## Parameters
 This script takes the following parameters
-- `phi`: latitude of the sundial in degrees (e.g. 46.5044339, if sundial located in Tarvisio, IT)
+- `p (phi)`: latitude of the sundial in degrees (e.g. 46.5044339, if sundial located in Tarvisio, IT)
-- `D`: gnomonic declination.
+- `D (declination)`: gnomonic declination.
 This is the azimuth of the perpendicular to the sundial plane, measured from the southern meridian, towards west.
 In degrees.
     - D=0 -> sundial is "due south".
     - D=270 -> sundial is "due east".
-- `z`: zenithal distance of the stylus, in degrees.
+- `z (zenithal-distance)`: zenithal distance of the stylus, in degrees.
     - z=0 -> horizontal sundial.
     - z=90 -> vertical sundial.
-- `a`: length of the stylus (in an arbitrary unit - same unit is used for all the coordinates).
+- `s (stylus-length)`: length of the stylus (in an arbitrary unit - same unit is used for all the coordinates).
-- `l`: longitude of the sundial in degrees.
+- `l (longitude)`: longitude of the sundial in degrees.
 Positive towards east, negative towards west.
 Used to rotate the sundial so that it displays "shifted GMT".
 Use 0 for true solar time.
+- `r (radius)`: If passed, the SVG output will figure a circle of radius `r`, centered on the origin.
+All points outside of the circle are ignored.
+- `u (unit)`: Unit for SVG output - useful for printing SVG.
+If none is passed, the SVG defaut (px) will be used.

 ## Getting points for other sun declinations
 Modify the `Sundial.declinations_dict` dictionary.